 ‘Doing Dementia Differently’… an evening to celebrate EDUCATE’s 5th birthday and the achievements of people living with dementia.

 We started with 3 short films made by people with dementia, followed by a performance of ‘Over the garden fence’ by Haylo theatre.

 Tuesday 16 December 2014

-West Yorkshire Playhouse performed Irving Berlin's 'White Christmas', their first dementia-friendly performance, following support from EDUCATE
+West Yorkshire Playhouse performed Irving Berlin's 'White Christmas', their first dementia-friendly performance, following an Access Audit of the theatre and dress rehearsal by members of EDUCATE